DiscoBBQ/MeTube/technical_report.md

 Because of this pattern the functionality of the application was divided into the following categories:

 * **Models**: PHP Classes that would be used to interact with the database to generate "objects" to be displayed and manipulated throughout the application.
-Their responsibilites were:
+Their responsibilities were:

     * Sanitize and validate input before the corresponding record is saved or updated in the database.
     * Generate human-readable error messages describing why the object could not be saved,  which would be displayed as part of the user interface.